daemontechtools/daemon-docs/content/Projects/Smart Estimate/Systems/Quote UI.md

 - [ ] Support 2 levels of grouping.
 Display options in relation to their groups.
 - [x] Filter the options based on the value of the input
 - [ ] Create a state for no results
+- [ ] Allow ComboBox to show errors for any field on a model with a ValueExpression

 **Let's try NOT doing this for now...**
 - [ ] Figure out how many options can currently be displayed depending on the height of the current viewport.